 Can you explain what baptism means?

 I am convinced that more than not, do not have a full understanding of this foundational truth as evidence of the lukewarm church becomes the majority today.
 I will go further to say that our baptism has been reduced to an empty doing in the list of requirements we obey in the Christian faith.
-The act itself has become the sacred which earns us new status in the Kingdom.
+The act has become the sacred rather then a symbol it represents.
+What is sacred is all who live by their profession of faith in Christ, and no longer live for themselves but for Him.

 What is Baptism?